 Math 140 - Introductory Statistics - Alexander Bojkov

-Welcome to our Remote version of Math 140, Introductory Statistics.
+Welcome to our Online version of Math 140, Introductory Statistics.
 My name is Alexander Bojkov.
-I'll be teaching this class in the Fall 2021 semester.
-There will be Synchronous Zoom meetings during scheduled class days/hours:
+I'll be teaching this class in the Summer 2022 semester.
+There will be neither in class nor Synchronous Zoom meetings.
+The class is 100%.

 Math 140 examines statistical methods including collecting data, bias, experimental design, exploratory data analysis, regression, probability, sampling and theoretical distributions, population estimations, confidence intervals, hypothesis testing, categorical and quantitative association tests and how to use computer-based statistical software.